 Most of the studies we’ve looked at so far involved people “bingeing” on 1,000-to-1,500 more calories than they needed per day.

 But what if you’re the kind of person who likes to really “turn it loose” when you go off the rails?

 You know, instead of eating a large bowl of oatmeal and a bar of chocolate (~1,000 calories), you decide to demolish an entire pizza, a milkshake, and a 16-ounce pack of Twizzlers (6,000 calories).

-In the studies we discussed earlier, people gained around 0.2 pounds of fat per 1,000 calories they ate above their maintenance needs.
+In the studies you learned about earlier in this article, people gained around 0.2 pounds of fat per 1,000 calories they ate above their maintenance needs.

 If we look at real world examples of extreme hedonism, like Thanksgiving, Christmas, and New Years, then we have even less reason to worry.
-On average, people only gain around one pound of weight during the holidays.
+On average, people only gain around one pound of body weight during the holidays.